superhu4/bibledelight/content/plans/untraditional.md

 ## My Thoughts
 - I appreciate the simplicity, thoughtfulness, and grace-filled realistic approach.
+- With discipline, one could really leverage a variety of excellent resources and glean much from the Scriptures.
-- One still needs discipline to regularly read.
+- One still needs discipline to read regularly and widely to read “the whole will of God.”
+(Acts 20:27).